 Late Bloomer Child – Causes and Parenting Tips

-If your child isn’t hitting his developmental milestones at times most parenting books or websites say he should, don’t worry too much.
+If your child isn’t hitting his developmental milestones at times, most parenting books or websites say he should, don’t worry too much.
 They are just guidelines for the average development of children.
-Every child is unique and is going to develop at his or her own speed.
+Every child is unique and is going to develop at their own speed.
 Some develop early, and some are late bloomers.
+A “late bloomer” child is one who takes longer than other kids to reach certain milestones, like talking, walking, or reading.
 If your child is a little late, it doesn’t mean there is anything wrong with him.
+In this article, we will talk about the causes of late blooming and share helpful parenting tips for raising late bloomer kids with care and patience.

-Watch out for the following to know if your child is going through late bloomer child development:
+Watch out for the following to know if your child is going through late bloomer child development (3):

-Some factors that may influence a child’s development include:
+Some factors that may influence a late bloomer child development include (2):

 1. Temperament